Orange-OpenSource/hurl/docs/tutorial/debug-tips.md

 # Debug Tips

-Now that we have many requests in our test file, let's review some tips to debug the executed HTTP exchanges.
+Now that we have many requests in our test file, let's review some tips on how to debug the executed HTTP exchanges.

 ## Verbose Mode

 ### Using --verbose and --very-verbose for all entries

 We can run our test with [`-v/--verbose` option].
-In this mode, each entry is displayed, with debugging information like request HTTP headers, response HTTP headers, cookie storage, duration etc...
+In this mode, each entry is displayed with debugging information like request HTTP headers, response HTTP headers, cookie storage, duration etc...

 ```shell